oracle-livelabs/database/patch-me-if-you-can/07-advanced-patching/advanced-patching.md

     </copy>
     ```

-    * All bug fix key-value pairs are in one long comma-separated value.
+    * All bug fix key-value pairs are in one long comma-separated line.
+    * The comment at the end of the line tells that the value was `#added through dbms_optim_bundle package`.

     <details>
     <summary>*click to see the output*</summary>